-Maryland is one of the harshest of the United States on drug offenders.
-In addition to enforcing mandatory minimum prison sentences on many drug-related crimes, especially repeat offenses, Maryland was one of the leading states in arresting marijuana possession offenders — police arrested 23,000 offenders in 2010.
-But in 2012, the state passed a law lowering the penalty for marijuana possession to no more than one year of imprisonment and a fine of up to $1,000.
-Some offenders may not be so fortunate; being convicted for a fourth drug distribution in Maryland charge can result in a 40-year prison sentence.
+Maryland is one of the harshest jurisdictions within the United States when it comes to the prosecution and sentencing of drug offenders.
+In addition to enforcing mandatory minimum prison sentences for many drug-related crimes, especially repeat offenses, Maryland was one of the leading states in arresting marijuana possession offenders — police arrested 23,000 offenders in 2010.
+But in 2012, the state passed a law lowering the penalty for marijuana possession to no more than one year of imprisonment and a fine not to exceed $1,000.00.
+Some offenders, however, may not be so fortunate: being convicted for a fourth drug distribution in Maryland charge can result in a 40-year prison sentence.

-Drug charges are a serious matter and require the assistance of a professional Maryland drug lawyer.
-Repeat offenders may find that an expert attorney can avoid mandatory minimum prison sentences by negotiating plea arrangements with prosecutors.
-With overcrowding in prisons becoming a serious problem, you owe it to yourself to fight for your freedom and have a good chance of winning it with the help of one of our expert Maryland drug lawyers.
+Drug charges are a serious matter and demand the assistance of a professional Maryland drug lawyer.
+With overcrowding in prisons becoming a serious problem, repeat offenders may find that an expert attorney can avoid mandatory minimum prison sentences by negotiating plea arrangements with prosecutors.
+You owe it to yourself to fight for your freedom and have the best possible chance of maintaining it with the help of one of our expert Maryland drug lawyers.

 Drug Law Info

 - Maryland Drug Law

 Charges regarding drug-related offenses that include violence can seriously affect your future.
 Please call (301) 761-4842 for a free consultation with an attorney regarding your case.